Vapi Voice AI Review: A Comprehensive Analysis and Key Takeaways

 5. Setting up the Transcriber

-In Vapi, the transcription module is responsible for converting spoken language into text, enabling the voice assistant to process and understand user inputs effectively, as well as transcribe your calls.
+In Vapi, the transcription module is responsible for converting spoken language into text.
+This enables the voice assistant to process and understand user inputs effectively, as well as transcribe your calls.

 Setting up the transcriber in Vapi AI, which can support 100+ languages

-The provided models support transcription in more than 100+ different languages.
+The provided models support transcription in 100+ different languages.

 6. Giving Your Assistant a Voice